New Bridge / Road Details

-- A new 95’ high, fixed-span, four-lane bridge replaced the two-lane moveable Steel Bridge.
+- A new 95-foot-high, fixed-span, four-lane bridge replaced the two-lane moveable Steel Bridge.

-- The roadway as widened from two lanes to four lanes from Grassfield Pkwy. to I-64.
+- The roadway as widened from two lanes to four lanes from Grassfield Parkway to I-64.

-- Interchanges were constructed at Cedar Rd., Bainbridge Blvd./Dominion Lakes and Great Bridge Blvd.
+- Interchanges were constructed at Cedar Road, Bainbridge Boulevard/Dominion Lakes and Great Bridge Boulevard

 - A fully automated system will collect tolls using E-ZPass or toll-by-plate.

 From the North: Take I-464 S (accessible from I-264 or I-64) and follow signs for Chesapeake.
 Continue onto VA-168 S. Use right two lanes to take Exit 15B toward U.S.-17 S/Elizabeth City.

 From North Carolina: Take U.S.-17 North toward Virginia.
 Continue on U.S.-17/George Washington Highway S which becomes Dominion Boulevard

 From Route 168/Oak Grove Connector: Take VA-168 to Exit 15B towards U.S.-17 S/Elizabeth City.